Whether it’s #OscarSoWhite, #BlackLivesMatter or other similar hashtags, there has been a lot of talk recently in the US about racism.

 An argument that is often used to point to racism is that blacks are more likely to be arrested and convicted of crimes than whites.
 That does not imply racism.

-To add even more to this claim, let’s explore the case of Asians.
-Asians are a minority group making up only about 6% of the US populations.
-Asians have some of the lowest crime rates in the US.
-As of 2013, Asians were in the highest income bracket in the US.
 This stat further emphasizes the correlation between crime and poverty.
 It suggests that it’s not about race; it’s about money.
 Where there is more poverty, there’ll tend to be more crimes and arrest.
-It’s not about race; Money talks!

-The problem with blaming such issues on racism instead of income inequality is that it doesn’t help us solve the real problem.
-If we keep trying to solve the “racism problem”, we’ll keep missing the real issue: Giving the poor & the disenfranchised (whether it’s African Americans, Latinos, Native Americans, and even Whites) MORE opportunities.
+If we keep trying to solve the “racism problem”, we’ll keep missing the real issue: Giving the poor & the disenfranchised (whether it’s African Americans, Latinos, Native Americans, and even Whites) MORE economic opportunities.

 Another reason I don’t believe racism is as widespread is because of the following reason: I think SOME black people blame racism & slavery for their shortcomings for the same reason SOME members of congress blame the President for their shortcomings.
 It’s also the same reason why SOME basketball players will blame referees after a loss.
 The same reason why SOME of us blame guns, the media, or politicians for mass shootings.
 It’s the same reason why SOME of us blame our past for our failures.
 It’s the same reason why SOME of us blame our spouses during arguments.
 It’s EASY.
 It’s a human thing.
 Saying “maybe I’m not good enough” is one of the hardest things to do in life.
 So instead, we’ll blame ANYTHING other than the person in the mirror.
 The few who can blame the one person in the mirror TEND to be more successful.